mpnally/Terrifically-Simple-JSON/README.md

 I've seen that those features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.

+Terrifically Simple JSON has few concepts, but those it has are mostly stolen from elsewhere.
+The original contribution is in what I took out, not what I left in.

 ## _
 <a name="footnote1"><sup>1</sup></a> Terrifically Simple JSON could also be used in other contexts where JSON is used. <a href="#ref1">↩</a>